Frequently Asked Questions

 -

-The harbor, from which our tours depart, is about a mile from the excursion hub where we meet you for the tours.
+The harbor, from which our tours depart, is about a mile from the Excursion Hub where we meet you for the tours.
 It is a five-minute drive to reach the harbor or city dock.
 If you opt to walk into town to meet us for a late-morning or afternoon tour or if you choose to walk back to the port after a morning tour it is a very scenic, 30 minutes or so walk along a paved sidewalk.

 -